Teen Mindfulness

 Second(s)

 Willow Brook is an earth loving educator, spiritual seeker, artist, and yoga teacher.
 She is a licensed K-12 art educator and has taught students in countries across the world including alternative education models like Waldorf and Montessori.
 Willow lived at the Lama Foundation and went to many spiritual camps as a teen and young adult.
-She has a lifetime of interspiritual practice with a deep training in Sufism and meditation.
+She has a lifetime of interspiritual practice with a deep training in meditation.
 She is overjoyed to be a returning member of the Teen Mindfulness staff.

 John Combs is a Buddhist practitioner of many years having started a meditation practice during his time at the Lama Foundation in 1995 where he was a resident for two years.
 John considers Lama his spiritual home.
 He has participated in many retreats since then and took refuge vows and bodhisattva vows in 2001 with Reggie Ray and has been part of that sangha ever since.
 He recently completed the two-year mindfulness meditation teacher certification with Jack Kornfield and Tara Brach.
 John lives in Colorado where he serves as a host home provider for two developmentally disabled adults who live with his family.